Engagement is at the heart of Universal Design for Learning.

 Arts Engagement Projects – Projects that invite students to express the content they are learning in an art piece, whether that piece is a script for a radio drama, a visual display, a physical enactment of an idea in a skit or tableau, or a spoken word or music piece are all effective ways to engage a class.
 Art projects can deepen emotional investment, provide choice, and allow for differentiation.
 Integrating arts into the classroom can also uncover areas of strength and build confidence and pride in some students whose understanding is showcased in a new format.
 Take a look at the Monument Making project described in the linked Facing History video (4:36 minutes).
 Students completed a study unit on the Holocaust by designing and constructing a memorial sculpture that was made of cement casts of their own clasped hands.

-Links to Strategies Useful for Engagement
+More Teaching Strategies for Engagement